-Disclaimer: Mesosphere does not support this tutorial, associated scripts, or commands, which are provided solely on a “as is” basis and without warranty.
-Do not use in a production environment.
-This is a referential example meant to illustrate how this solution could be done with DC/OS.
-Before using a similar solution in your environment, you would need to adapt, validate, and test.
+Important: Mesosphere does not support this tutorial, associated scripts, or commands, which are provided without warranty of any kind.
+The purpose of this tutorial is to demonstrate capabilities, and may not be suited for use in a production environment.
+Before using a similar solution in your environment, you must adapt, validate, and test.

 The tutorial is designed to provide users and applications developers an overview of the DC/OS basics.
 This tutorial discusses basic recipes for developing and orchestrating applications for a distributed landscape.
 To provide hands-on experience, you will develop and deploy multiple applications (including stateful, dockerized, and non-dockerized) on an actual cluster during each step of the tutorial.
 To provide even more rationale and background information the tutorial also includes optional deep dives into relevant topics.